razorpay/razorpay-arastta/README.md

 Click on Edit next to Razorpay and do the following:

 -   Add your Razorpay Key Id
 -   Add your Razorpay Key Secret
 -   Change plugin status to Enabled

 Save the plugin settings

 ### Development

 -   The `master` branch holds the plugin for the latest Arastta version

 ### Support

-Visit [razorpay.com](https://razorpay.com) for support requests or email support@razorpay.com.
+Visit [razorpay.com/support](https://razorpay.com/support) for support requests.